-The Best French Vanilla Ice Cream Recipe
+Make French Vanilla Ice Cream at Home

 0.0 from 0 votes

-Make an ultra-creamy, custard-style treat at home using just six core ingredients: whole milk, heavy cream, sugar, salt, egg yolks, and vanilla.
-This method blends rich dairy and egg structure for a silky texture that beats many store options.
+Make an ultra-creamy, custard-style French Vanilla Ice Cream Recipe at home using just six core ingredients: whole milk, heavy cream, sugar, salt, egg yolks, and vanilla.
+This custard-style cream recipe combines rich dairy and egg structure into a silky mixture that routinely outperforms many store-bought options.

 Key Takeaways

-• Cook the custard to 170–175°F; never boil the mixture.
+• Cook the custard to 170–175°F (77–79°C); never boil the mixture.

 French Vanilla Ice Cream